ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/architecture_and_structure/architecture.md

 !!! info

-    TIP: WPF is newer than Win Forms and contains more complex functionalities
+    WPF is newer than Win Forms and contains more complex functionalities

 ## Common Language Runtime (CLR)